 MSDS stands for Material Safety Data Sheet.
-An MSDS is a document that contains information related to a potentially hazardous material that is found in a given workplace.
+An MSDS is a document that contains information related to a potentially hazardous material or substance that is found in a given workplace.
 MSDS is sometimes referred to simply as SDS (Safety Data Sheet) or PSDS (Product Safety Data Sheet).
 No matter what acronym is used, these documents are important for ensuring a facility is as safe as possible.
-Any company that uses, creates, sells, ships, or stores any type of hazardous material will need to have an MSDS sheet on each of the materials that are used.
+Any company that uses, creates, sells, ships, or stores any type of hazardous material will need to take extra precautions by having an MSDS sheet on each of the materials that are used.

 Are MSDS Necessary?

 Having an MSDS on site for each hazardous material will help to ensure all the relevant information about the materials are available.
 Additionally, safety data sheets are required by OSHA standards as an important part of the Globally Harmonized System (GHS).